AkshayPagar/Design-Pattern-Quiz-Game/Project Journal/Week4 Scrum Report.md

 ## Team Member : Akshay Pagar
 ---
 #### What task did I work on / complete ?
-- Implemented Menu Screen with various menu options to start new game, see credits, instructions etc.
-- Integrated all the screens and implemented flow of the scene.
+- Integration and Testing of the Game.
-- Implemented Command pattern for the Menu options.
-- Developed screen option butons for answers.
+- Worked on final UI changes.
+- Drawing UML diagrams and Use case Specification.

 #### What am I planning to work on next ?

-- Integration and Testing of the Game.
-- Drawing of UML diagrams for the game.
+- None

 #### What task are blocked waiting on another team member ?
 - None

 #### XP Core Value: Respect

-- All the team members assisted each other when they were stuck.
-- Every project member was appreciated for the work they have completed.
+- Every project member's work was celebrated after the imlementation was done.

 ## Team Member : Mayur Barge